 Transfusion-related complications occur during or after a blood product Product A molecule created by the enzymatic reaction.
 Basics of Enzymes is given.
-These complications can be classified as immunologic, non-immunologic and acute, and delayed.
-Non-immunologic reactions are caused by the transmission of disease in blood products, and immunologic reactions are antigen Antigen Substances that are recognized by the immune system and induce an immune reaction.
-Vaccination-antibody–mediated.
+These complications can be classified as immunologic or non-immunologic, and as acute or delayed.
+Non-immunologic reactions are caused by the transmission of disease in blood products, and immunologic reactions are antigen-antibody-mediated.
 Symptoms can range from mild itching, chills Chills The sudden sensation of being cold.
 It may be accompanied by shivering.
 Fever, and urticaria Urticaria Urticaria is raised, well-circumscribed areas (wheals) of edema (swelling) and erythema (redness) involving the dermis and epidermis with associated pruritus (itch).
 Urticaria is not a single disease but rather is a reaction pattern representing cutaneous mast cell degranulation.
 Urticaria (Hives) ( hives Hives Urticaria is raised, well-circumscribed areas (wheals) of edema (swelling) and erythema (redness) involving the dermis and epidermis with associated pruritus (itch).
 Urticaria is not a single disease but rather is a reaction pattern representing cutaneous mast cell degranulation.
 Urticaria (Hives)) to high fever Fever Fever is defined as a measured body temperature of at least 38°C (100.4°F).
 Fever is caused by circulating endogenous and/or exogenous pyrogens that increase levels of prostaglandin E2 in the hypothalamus.
 Fever is commonly associated with chills, rigors, sweating, and flushing of the skin.
 Fever, severe shortness of breath Shortness of breath Dyspnea is the subjective sensation of breathing discomfort.
 Dyspnea is a normal manifestation of heavy physical or psychological exertion, but also may be caused by underlying conditions (both pulmonary and extrapulmonary).
 Dyspnea, jaundice Jaundice Jaundice is the abnormal yellowing of the skin and/or sclera caused by the accumulation of bilirubin.
 Hyperbilirubinemia is caused by either an increase in bilirubin production or a decrease in the hepatic uptake, conjugation, or excretion of bilirubin.
 Jaundice, hypotension Hypotension Hypotension is defined as low blood pressure, specifically < 90/60 mm Hg, and is most commonly a physiologic response.
 Hypotension may be mild, serious, or life threatening, depending on the cause.
 Hypotension, or hemoglobinuria.
 Severe reactions can lead to death.

 Lecturio Premium gives you full access to all content & features